Field ReferenceInventory

 A lot is created in three ways, and the lot type field records which:

-Most lots are purchased or produced.
+Most lots are Purchased or Produced.
 Adjusted lots are an exception path and should be rare.

 Inventory pages

-/inventory — On-hand by product
+On-hand by product

 The main inventory landing page.
 Shows one row per product with the on-hand quantity rolled up across all available lots.
 Click into a row to see the lots that make up that on-hand number.

 The lot-level view.
-Use this when you need to find a specific lot (debugging traceability, looking up a lot that was flagged in QC, hunting for an expired lot to write off).
+Use this when you need to find a specific lot — debugging traceability, looking up a lot that was flagged in QC, hunting for an expired lot to write off.
 Sortable by received date, expiry date, status.

-/inventory/receive — Receive raw materials
+Receive raw materials

 Used for raw material receipts (finished goods are received by closing a production batch, not through this page).
 Two flows:

 2. Unplanned receive — material arrived without a PO (samples, returns, vendor errors).
-Requires a reason note in the lot’s notes field — operators want to know why later.
+Requires a reason note in the lot’s notes — operators want to know why later.

-Manual quantity changes outside the receive/produce/consume flow.
+Manual quantity changes outside the receive / produce / consume flow.
 Cycle-count discrepancies, write-offs, found inventory.
 Every adjustment requires a reason and is audit-logged.

 Move inventory between locations.
 Common case: a tank has been emptied and the remainder was siphoned into a different tank — record the transfer so the lot’s location stays accurate.